Distributing entanglement in first generation discrete and continuous variable quantum repeaters: Rate comparison

-While the operations that take place at each node are different for the CV and DV protocols, we approximately allocate the same resources to both repeaters by ensuring we compare the same number of nodes.
-As we are using the CV repeater from Ref.~\cite{dias2017quantum} in our comparison, we note that results from this repeater are only available for the 2 link (1 repeater node) case.
-Results for higher numbers of channel links, corresponding to higher nesting levels of the error correction protocol, are left for future consideration.
-For this reason, our comparison also restricts the DV repeater results to only 2 links.
-It is still interesting to consider, in this constrained case of only allowing a single repeater node, which distribution protocol is more efficient.
+While the operations that take place at each node are different in the CV and DV protocols, we approximately allocate the same resources to both repeaters by firstly ensuring we compare the same number of nodes.
+Additionally, we make a number of idealized assumptions about both protocols including perfect efficiency photon sources and perfect efficiency detectors as well as ideal memories.
+We do however have to be careful about how we treat the entangled source used in the DV repeater.
+Here we consider two situations: the ideal case where a deterministic source is available and a second one built from the pair source (here we assume our entangled state is generated with a either \(10\%\) or \(1\%\) probability).

-Additionally, we make a number of idealised assumptions about both protocols including photon sources and detectors of perfect efficiencies and infinite memory coherence time.
 We also only assume linear optics capabilities with these rate comparisons.
-Our comparison also takes into account the time needed for classical communication of successful results and allowing all probabalistic operations to succeeed assuming finite resources.
-This was achieved following the methods in Refs.~\cite{bratzik2013quantum} and \cite{bernardes2011rate} respectively.
+As an example, this means that each entanglement swapping operation in the DV repeater carries an extra 1/2 factor in the probability of success due to the linear optics construction of the Bell-state measurement.
+Our comparison also takes into account the time needed for classical communication of successful results and allowing all probabilistic operations to succeed assuming finite resources.
+This was achieved following the methods in Refs.~\cite{bratzik2013quantum, bernardes2011rate} respectively.

-Given the previously outlined assumptions and restrictions on this comparison, we present in Figure~\ref{fig:FReq67} the \textit{repeater rate}, in units of entangled pairs per second sent over a distance of 400km.
-Here, we have modelled both the DV protocol and the CV protocol (both operating with a single repeater node) sending a two-mode squeezed state of \(\chi=0.5\) to result in the same entanglement of formation \(\mathcal{E} \approx0.14\) between both output states.
-As the average photon number of one arm of this two-mode squeezed state is less than one (\(\bar{n}\approx0.33\)), results in Figure~\ref{fig:FReq67} present the DV teleporter operating on one mode only.

-In this result, we are varying the fidelity of the initial pairs of Werner states distributed between the nodes and comparing resulting rates of entanglement distribution to the CV rate.
-As the initial fidelity is increased, the number of rounds of purification needed to achieve the correct required fidelity of the final pair is reduced and therefore the rate is increased.
-The required fidelity for Figure~\ref{fig:FReq67} is \(F_{req}=0.67\) and has been chosen so as to ensure the DV and CV repeaters produce output states with the same entanglement of formation.
-In this case, an initial fidelity of \(F_i \geq 0.82\) is required for the entanglement distribution rate of the DV protocol to surpass that of the CV protocol.

-It is also interesting to note how the comparison performs as the size of the CV state we are distributing scales up.
-The low average photon number of the two-mode Gaussian squeezed state used in the comparison for Figure~\ref{fig:FReq67} permitted use of only one mode in the DV distribution protocol.
-However, for a higher energy state using only one mode would not accurately enough recreate the original state after teleportation.